 13 Best Foods to Cleanse Your Colon

-Not only will these foods help protect your gut—they all happen to be delicious and nutritious additions to your diet.
+Not only will these foods help protect your gut—they’re all delicious and nutritious additions to your diet.
 Check out these wonderful foods that cleanse your colon.

 Load up on quinoa and brown rice

-Your focus should be on whole foods as close to the state in which Mother Nature made them as possible.
+Your focus should be on whole foods that are as close to the state in which Mother Nature made them.
 Minimally processed whole grains like brown rice, oats, and quinoa, are a great place to start, says Dr. Valente.
-These are packed with fiber, which is why they’re among the top foods that cleanse your colon; eating three servings daily lowers colorectal cancer risk by 17 percent, per a 2017 report from the Harvard T Chan School of Public Health.
-(Here’s what experts want you to know about quinoa vs. rice.)
+These are packed with fiber, which is why they’re among the top foods that cleanse your colon— eating three servings daily lowers colorectal cancer risk by 17 percent, per a 2017 report from the Harvard T Chan School of Public Health.

 Add beans and lentils

 Legumes like beans and lentils are also loaded with fiber.
 People who eat the most fiber from vegetable sources like legumes are 35 percent less likely to have colon polyps—a small clump of cells in the lining of the colon that can develop into cancer—compared to those who eat the least.
 These legumes may also contain cancer-protective phytochemicals, researchers say.
-Find out the best foods for your belly.
+And you can keep things simple by stocking your pantry with canned beans.
+They’re one of the top canned foods nutritionists themselves buy (along with these 8 other canned products experts recommend, plus two to avoid).

 Supplement with chia

-Eating just 2 tablespoons chia seeds will give you a whopping 10 grams of fiber, as much as 40 percent of your daily needs.
+Eating just 2 tablespoons of chia seeds will give you a whopping 10 grams of fiber, as much as 40 percent of your daily needs.
 (Aim for 25 to 35 grams daily, advises Dr. Valente.)
 There’s a reason why you want to hit this mark: “Fiber moves stool through your colon and brings toxic chemicals and other substances like cholesterol out of your system,” he explains.
 Nutrients within fiber may also affect the colon on a cellular level to guard against disease.
+Check out these other 5 superseeds you should include in your diet.

 Load up on broccoli, cauliflower, and kale

-Talk about foods that cleanse your colon: Some of the best sources of fiber come in veggie form.
-One study found that eating a serving of cooked green veggies lowered colon cancer risk by 24 percent compared to those who ate less than that.
-Since it’s not always practical to track fiber grams, and easier method is to make sure two-thirds of your plate comes from fiber-rich veggie sources like broccoli, cauliflower, and kale, says Dr. Valente.
+Talk about foods that cleanse your colon: some of the best sources of fiber come in veggie form.
+One study found that eating a serving of cooked green veggies lowered colon cancer risk by 24%.
+Since it’s not always practical to track fiber by the gram, an easier method is to make sure two-thirds of your plate comes from fiber-rich veggie sources like broccoli, cauliflower, and kale, says Dr. Valente—and learn more about why you should eat them raw.

 Fill up on salmon, sardines, and trout

-For people who have colorectal cancer, those who increased their intake of omega 3s from fatty fish like salmon, sardines, and trout had a lower risk of mortality compared to those who avoiding fish, finds research published in the journal Gut.
-Omega 3 fats may stop cancer cell growth and even promote the death of colon cancer cells.
-Don’t miss these detox foods to cleanse your body naturally.
+For people who have colorectal cancer, those who increased their intake of omega-3 from fatty fish like salmon, sardines, and trout had a lower risk of mortality compared to those who avoid fish, finds research published in the journal Gut.
+This is because omega 3 fats may stop cancer cell growth and even promote the death of colon cancer cells.

 Eat more walnuts